Why does the Church teach that marriage is permanent?

 What is the status of a divorced Catholic in the Church?

 Those who divorce are still considered members of the Church in good standing.
-Divorced persons (as long as they have not remarried) can still receive the Eucharist and the other sacraments.
+Divorced persons (as long as they have not remarried without receiving an annulment) can still receive the Eucharist and the other sacraments.
 Moreover, Pope John Paul II urged all the faithful to help those who have divorced so that they do not consider themselves separated in any way from the Christian community. (see The Christian Family in the Modern World, n.83)

 What is the status of a divorced Catholic who marries outside the Church?